The 52-3 District Court

 ), instead.
 WWAM

 stands for “Weekend and Weekday Alternative for Misdemeanants.”
-Essentially, it's supervised community service, and, no matter how you cut it, is much more desirable
+Essentially, WWAM is supervised community service, and, no matter how you cut it, is much more desirable

 than being sent to jail.

-While the DUI process is rather similar across all local courts, her are a few differences in the way things run in Rochester:
+While the DUI legal process is the same across all local courts, here are a few procedural differences in the way things run in Rochester:

 - After your matter has concluded in the courtroom (in either the morning or afternoon session), you will have to go the clerks office on the 1st floor (all the Judge’s courtrooms are on the 2nd floor) and wait for your name to be called to get your paperwork and any further instructions, including any return date.
 This can be time-consuming, and accounts for why there is generally no quick “in and out” here.

-My team and I appear in the Rochester court a lot, so there’s nothing about the procedures here that we haven’t been through countless times.
+My team and I appear in the Rochester, quite literally, all the time, so there’s nothing about the procedures here that we haven’t been through countless times.